 1. Swim with Wild Whale Sharks — Puerto Princesa

 Puerto Princesa offers one of the most ethical whale shark encounters in Southeast Asia — completely wild, no feeding, in the open ocean.
-Tour Z Palawan runs the only 2-in-1 expedition combining whale shark swimming with wild dolphin watching, reaching the wildlife zone in 20 minutes by 30ft speedboat.
-Season: April–October.
+Tour Z’s 30ft speedboat reaches the wildlife zone in 20 minutes and uses aerial drone spotting to locate sharks without chasing.
+Season runs April–October. ₱3,500 all-inclusive →

 2. Island Hopping in Port Barton

-Six named stops including Turtle Point (wild green sea turtles), Twin Reef (snorkelling), Starfish Island (Chocolate Chip starfish), Paradise Island (hidden beach), and island lunch on Exotic Island.
-Tour Z uses a counter-clockwise route to arrive at each stop before the crowd. ₱1,700 all-inclusive, max 18 guests.
+Six named stops including Turtle Point (wild green sea turtles), Twin Reef (fan coral snorkelling), Starfish Island, Paradise Island, and island lunch on Exotic Island.
+Tour Z uses a counter-clockwise route to arrive at each stop before the crowd. ₱1,700 all-inclusive →

 3. Puerto Princesa Underground River

-A UNESCO World Heritage Site and one of the New Seven Wonders of Nature.
-Daily entry is capped — book permits weeks ahead during peak season (December–April).
+A UNESCO World Heritage Site — one of the world’s longest navigable underground rivers.
+Daily entry is capped — book permits weeks ahead during peak season (December–April). ₱1,500–2,500 for full packages including transfer.

 4. El Nido Lagoon Tours

-El Nido's four island hopping routes cover different lagoons, beaches, and snorkelling spots.
-Tour A (Big and Small Lagoon) is the most popular.
-El Nido is significantly more crowded than Port Barton — book well in advance.
+El Nido’s four island hopping routes cover different lagoons, beaches, and snorkelling spots.
+Tour A (Big and Small Lagoon) is most popular.
+El Nido is significantly more crowded than Port Barton — advance booking is essential.

 Practical Information